 - personal expenses such as drinks, telephone, etc.

 Grants will be provided for approximately three young researchers affiliated with the Arctic Avenue programme, and three young researchers from each ASIAQ partner university, i.e. Stockholm University, KTH Royal Institute of Technology, Umeå University, Northern (Arctic) Federal University, University of New Hampshire and University of Tokyo.

-We encourage all participants to take the night train from Stockholm to Kiruna, bus to Nikkalukta and then hike to TRS. t.
+We encourage all participants to take the night train from Stockholm to Kiruna, bus to Nikkalukta and then snowmobile to TRS. t.

-The hike is 24 kilometers in mountainous terrain and you will need to carry your own baggage (backpack with personal clothing and items).
-Sensible hiking shoes are required for this.
+The snowmobile ride is 24 kilometers in mountainous terrain and we will arrange drivers for you how are not eligible to drive a snowmobile yourself.
+You can bring one backpack with personal clothing and items.
+Sensible hiking shoes are required.
 Helicopter service from Nikkaluokta to TRS is available, but needs to be paid individually if used.